sciencehistory/chf-sufia/docs/dzi_tiles_on_s3.md

 for whatever reason, there are rake tasks.
 Rake tasks should be run on an instance set up with proper Env variables and repo connection.

+* 'rake chf:dzi:configure_bucket' set CORS and any other bucket-level config. idempotent.

 * `rake chf:dzi:push_all` -- create DZI and tiles or every file in the repo, upload them to S3.
 Takes approximately 50 minutes per 1000 files.